Free Erie County Public Records Lookup (Search Anyone)

 440.204.2430

-How To Determine if You or Someone Else Has a Warrant Out for Their Arrest in Erie County
+How To See if You or Someone Else Has a Warrant Out for Arrest in Erie County OH

 Clicking “Download PDF” will yield more information about the warrant, including the full name of the wanted person and details of the charge.